 Even if the quantum industry is currently flourishing and private and public funds are poured regularly into quantum research projects, Dr. Helander is convinced that by increasing the amount of funds, major breakthroughs would be possible much sooner.

 “Think about Twitter.
 Only this company benefited from investments of over $1.5 billion.
 Imagine the speed and magnitude of advancements that could take place if quantum computing companies would benefit from similar investments.”

 In the last decade, funds allocated by the Canadian government for research and development in the field of quantum computing amounted to approximately $1 billion .
 Even though these funds were supplemented by private investments, they are still not enough to cover the level of research needed to propel quantum technologies to the next level.

 As a founding member of Quantum Industry Canada (a consortium of private companies aiming to bring quantum technologies from the research lab into the industry), OTI Lumionics continues its quest to further develop quantum industrial applications and prove that quantum technologies can significantly increase business performance.

 Would you like to receive more free news and articles about the future?
-Follow us on your preferred channel for the latest updates, daily.
+Follow us on your preferred channel for the latest updates, or subscribe to our newsletter.

 © 2020 Supertrends